Wrongful Death

 • Punitive damages where gross negligence occurred

 Spouses can file separate claims when seeking damages for loss of consortium.
 Wrongful death claims are subject to filing deadlines in Kentucky.
-These consist of one or two years, depending on when a personal representative for the deceased person’s estate is appointed.
 Discussing the specifics of your case with one of our Louisville wrongful death attorneys is the first step to take.

 • $3.25 Million Wrongful Death